GrandpaBond/pxt-heading/README.md

 If you know exactly how far each wheel has rotated, then from their diameter you can compute the difference in path-lengths.
 Knowing the axle-length then lets you compute changes of direction.
-However, only a few buggies have rotation sensors.
+However, only a few buggies have rotation sensors...

 A rather simpler method is just to use a compass!
 The problem is that the built-in microbit compass expects to operate when it is horizontal, yet most robot buggies mount it vertically.
-It also asks to be calibrated by tilting it in every possible direction, potentially a rather awkward operation with a buggy...
+It also asks to be calibrated by tilting it in every possible direction, potentially a rather awkward operation with a buggy!

 This pxt-heading extension is designed to meet the need for a location-independent and orientation-independent compass, based solely on the magnetometer readings.
 The magnetometer does still need to be calibrated (to discover how it